Hi! How lovely of you to drop by!

-The above statement is voiced by most of us at some time in our lives…which sparks rather passionate reactions from all quarters, so I thought we would explore this controversial but not so modern issue in our time of reflection today…
+Which sparks rather passionate reactions, so I thought we would explore this topic in our time of reflection today.

 The definition of judging; is to form an opinion or conclusion about something or someone.